Stop Doing This with Your Cookware

 It’s Easy to Prepare Bone-Healthy Foods!

 Using stainless steel pots and pans is an easy way to ensure you’re not harming your bones and your health.
 And believe it or not, simple, home-cooked meals, rich in bone-building Foundation Foods, are a cinch to prepare.
-In the Save Our Bones Program you’ll find the complete Foundation Foods list, and the Recipe Sampler, which is included with the Program, has delicious bone-healthy recipes for breakfast, lunch, and dinner.
+In the Osteoporosis Reversal Program you’ll find the complete Foundation Foods list, and the Recipe Sampler, which is included with the Program, has delicious bone-healthy recipes for breakfast, lunch, and dinner.

 Here’s to your home cooked bone healthy meals!